HIKING HOME PADDLING

 The West Creek enters here in West Virginia too.
 It wasn’t navigable to me, yet among the alga that thrives in this section you’re liable to see some gar out “fishing”.
 Do you see the gar in the center of the photo below?
 These fish are able to camouflage themselves incredibly well.
 Look how they angle themselves so as to better blend in and disguise themselves from the minnows they’re hunting!

-From here on out things will get pretty quiet with only a couple light and day marks to interrupt your reverie as you round a right bend to make your last 3 miles up to the dam.
-In this area you’re apt to find the beaches in West Virginia to be pretty inviting.
+From here on out things will be pretty quiet with only a couple light and day markers and an occassional car on the road to interrupt your reverie.
+You'll be rounding a right bend as you make your last 3 miles up to the dam and in this area you’re apt to find the beaches on the left in West Virginia to be pretty inviting.
 Some of them even make for convenient spots to stop and rest as the heron below was doing.
-The vessel coming and going in the other two shots is the S. W. Price of AM&O Towing.
+In Ohio the shorelines are rocky until you get to the dam and there are some interesting formations in spots.
+As for the vessel you see coming and going in the photos below, that's the S. W. Price of AM&O Towing.

-As for the Racine Dam, I can’t seem to find a lot of information on it other than what’s on the Army Corps of Engineers site here yet I found the structure to be just as formidable-looking as the others that I’d encountered - and I certainly tried to steer clear of AEP’s James E. Pinson here as the vessel had to make a wide curve toward me to enter the lock chamber.
+The Racine lock and dam itself (Army Corps of Engineers site here) is a structure I found to be just as formidable as the others that I’d encountered - and I certainly tried to steer clear of AEP’s James E. Pinson here as the vessel had to make a wide curve toward me to enter the lock chamber...

-For me, the most intriguing feature of this lock and dam was the very pleasant grove of trees lying on the Ohio side.
+A feature of this area that I found to be very pleasant was a grove of trees on the Ohio side.
 The areas around the dams aren’t usually so inviting!

 From here I headed on back.
 I’ll explore the area above the dam on the next trip, but what follows are some more of the pleasant scenes which are typical of this section (yes, those are all blue dragonflies in the second photo and a flower pot/boat in the third!).